 When you think of hydrangeas, you probably conjure up images of gorgeous pink and purple flowers that brighten up any outdoor space.
-But on top of being beautiful to look at, these plants also contain what’s called hydrangea root, an herb that can make a huge different in fighting inflammation and keeping your kidneys healthy when breaking down waste.
+But hydrangeas aren’t just eye candy!
+These plants also contain what’s called hydrangea root, an herb that can make a huge different in fighting inflammation and keeping your kidneys healthy when breaking down waste.
+Find out how you can harness these health benefits below.

 What is hydrangea root?